-Not to give the cold shoulder to fears of global warming, but why should online sellers care about green ecommerce?
-Ecommerce as an industry is a costly affair with a lot of overhead and thin margins.
-The cost of environmentally friendly fulfillment at first glance can look like just another minus sign on the data sheet.
-What’s in it for you as a business owner?
+Not to give the cold shoulder to fears of climate change, but why should online sellers care about green ecommerce?
+The cost of environmentally friendly fulfillment at first glance can look like just another minus sign on the datasheet.
+So what’s in it for you as a business owner?
 What’s the return on investment?

 Ecommerce is a fuel-guzzling industry.
-Last year’s Cyber Monday saw Amazon processing about 500 orders per second.
-Each one must be obtained in procurement, packaged, and shipped to customers.
-That’s a whole lot of non-renewable resources getting used up, and it’s not even counting other major online retail platforms like eBay, Jet.com, and Sears.
+In 2020, Cyber Monday resulted in a whopping $10.8 billion in online sales, making it the largest shopping day in ecommerce history.
+Millions of products had to be obtained in procurement, packaged, and shipped to customers.
+That’s a whole lot of non-renewable resources getting used up by online retail platforms like Amazon, eBay, and Walmart.
 These are some high stakes, but if you’re just interested in dollars and cents, there’s plenty in it for you too.

 Going Green Is Marketing Gold

-The modern consumer is one that is socially conscious.
+The modern consumer is socially conscious.
 Buyers want to know that the companies they give their money to are behaving ethically.
-The Guardian writes:
+This is especially apparent leading up to Earth Day, when companies band together to make the ecommerce experience more sustainable.
+But some go above and beyond when it comes to going green.

 Entire brands have built their names on being socially conscious in their selling.
 For proof, look no further than the trendy shoe slingers at Toms.